• Skip to primary navigation

 Why This Recipe

-You should make this recipe because of it's easy, it's one-pan, and you can pair it with any vegetable or starch under the sun.
+You should make this recipe because it's easy, it's one-pan, and you can pair it with any vegetable or starch under the sun.
 With a simple sear in the cast-iron pan, this pork tenderloin can be transferred right into the oven.
-Then, while cooling, you can use the same pan to make your sauce!
+Then, while cooling, you can use the same pan to make your sauce and serve it along with Italian Sausage Stuffing.

 Everyone needs to have some simple proteins in their lineup for weeknights and this is one of them.
 You could also consider Italian Chicken Cutlets, Pasta with Sausage and Broccoli Rabe, or Chicken Breast in Lemon Butter Sauce for some simple weeknight meals!